cnb0/learning-k8s/k8s.references/k8s-best-practices.md

 Based on the experiences of companies that are running Kubernetes in production successfully, many of the methods are also backed by concrete code examples.

-This book is ideal for those already familiar with basic Kubernetes concepts who want to learn common best practices.
-You’ll learn exactly what you need to know to build your best app with Kubernetes the first time.

 - Set up and develop applications in Kubernetes
 - patterns for monitoring, securing your systems,
 - managing upgrades, rollouts, and rollbacks